-Travelling to Sudan with our kids was AMAZING but, like any country that doesn’t have access to safe drinking water, it had its challenges.
+Travel to Sudan!
+Travelling to this north African country with our kids was AMAZING but, like any country that doesn’t have access to safe drinking water, it had its challenges.
 This is a list of the 10 things we took, that we could not have survived without.
 If you’re visiting Sudan, do not overlook these easy to pack items that might save your life!
+We definitely recommend travel to Sudan as it’s one of the most rewarding countries we’ve ever been to.

 Budget accommodation in Sudan rarely provides towels and for those regularly moving around, you need a quick-drying towel.
 Simple solution is these microfibre towels.
 They take up very little room as they pack down flat or can be rolled and also double as blankets.